Strategy Guide

 • Check diagonals last.
 Row, column, and region are easy to see; forgetting the diagonal rule is the #1 source of errors.

-• When stuck, pick the most constrained region.
-Start your hypothetical test on whichever unqueened region has the fewest candidates.
+• When stuck, pick the tightest region.
+Start your test on whichever region has the fewest legal cells.

 • Every region matters.
 If a technique eliminates a cell, always check whether any region is now reduced to a single legal cell.